vectortree/tcp-packet-analyzer/xu-starr-assignment2/README.txt

 (1) The first three congestion window sizes were estimated by counting the number of packets in the first
     three RTT windows.
 The three initial congestion window sizes (roughly) double for each window (i.e., it grows exponentially).
-    RTT was estimated at the sender using the initial RTT = Timestamp of first pure ACK - Timestamp of first SYN (w.r.t. each TCP flow).
+    RTT was estimated at the sender using the initial RTT = Timestamp of first ACK - Timestamp of first SYN (w.r.t. each TCP flow).
-(2) For the number of retransmissions due to triple duplicate ACK (i.e., fast retransmissions):
+(2) The number of retransmissions due to triple duplicate ACK (i.e., fast retransmissions) was
-    Get the triple duplicate ACKs sent by the receiver and identify the ones with a corresponding retransmission that is not due to timeout.
+    obtained by getting the triple duplicate ACKs sent by the receiver and identifying the ones with a corresponding retransmission that is not due to timeout.
-    The number of retransmissions due to timeout = Total number of retransmissions - Number of fast retransmissions.
+    Number of retransmissions due to timeout = Total number of retransmissions - Number of fast retransmissions.